-Delphi murders suspect Richard Allen appears in court as judge weighs major decisions
+Richard Allen mouths ‘I love you’ before bid to move Delphi murders trial denied

 For more than five years, the girls’ devastated families waited for answers in the case.

-Then, in late October 2022, Mr Allen – a local man who served the victims’ families during his job at the Delphi CVS store – was arrested and charged with their murders.
+Then, in late October 2022, Mr Allen – a local man who served the victims’ families in his job at the Delphi CVS store – was arrested and charged with their murders.

+According to investigators, Mr Allen is the so-called “bridge guy” captured on camera by the victims.

+The suspect forced the two victims down the hill and led them to the location where they were murdered, according to his probable cause affidavit.

-His probable cause affidavit, which was partly-redacted and released in November, reveals that he was tied to a bullet found at the bloody crime scene and is believed to be the so-called “bridge guy” captured on camera by his alleged victims.
+The affidavit, which was partly-redacted and released in November, reveals that he was tied to the brutal murders through a bullet found at the bloody crime scene.

+Ballistics confirmed that an unspent .40 caliber round found close to the bodies of the teenage victims came from Mr Allen’s Sig Sauer Model P226.

+The firearm – which he owned since 2011 – was found during a search of his home and both he and his wife Kathy told police he was the only person with access to it.

 The married father to a daughter had been on law enforcement’s radar back in 2017 after he admitted to being on the trail the day the girls were killed.

+During a 2017 interview with police, Mr Allen confessed to being on the Monon High Bridge Trail that afternoon but denied any involvement in the murders and insisted he had never seen the two girls that day.

-But he slipped through the net due to a “clerical error”.
+Despite placing himself at the scene of the crime at the time of the murders, he slipped through the net due to a “clerical error”.

+The sudden arrest of the local man almost six years on from the murders marked a major break in the case.

+But the investigation is far from over with officials saying that they believe Mr Allen may not be the sole person involved in the killings.